Damon Edge

-Thomas Wisse (November 12, 1949 – August 11, 1995), known professionally as Damon Edge, was an American musician.
+Thomas Edward "Tom" Wisse (November 12, 1949 – August 11, 1995), known professionally as Damon Edge, was an American musician.
 He was a founding member of the post-punk band Chrome and also recorded as a solo artist.

 Biography

 Damon Edge was born in Los Angeles in 1949.
 He graduated from Inglewood High School in 1967 before attending the California Institute of the Arts.
 He earned a bachelor's degree in environmental arts in 1970.
 He started the band Chrome in 1976, taking inspiration from some of his teachers at Cal Arts and from a trip to Europe, where he heard Arabic music for the first time.
 He produced a lot of the early Chrome cover artwork.

 He began working at MGM and jamming with other musicians to create soundtracks for film.
 After recording the first Chrome album he set up Siren Records to release his own recordings.
 He moved to San Francisco in the mid 1970s and began recording further Chrome material.
-In the 1980s he moved to France after marrying Fabienne Shine.
-They both returned to the U.S. in 1988, living in the Hollywood Hills, but split up in 1990.
+In the 1980s he moved to France after marrying the singer Fabienne Shine.
+He recorded several albums while living in France, some under his own name and others as Chrome.
+Edge and Shine returned to the U.S. in 1988, living in the Hollywood Hills, but they divorced in the early 1990s.